HarshanthThiagaraj/phonepe-pulse/README.md

 # phonepe-pulse
-1. Data extraction: Cloning the Github using scripting to fetch the data from the Phonepe pulse Github repository and storing it in a suitable format such as CSV or JSON.
+1. Data extraction: Cloning the Github using script to fetch the data from the Phonepe pulse Github repository and storing it in a suitable format such as CSV or JSON.
 2. Data transformation: Using a scripting language such as Python, along with